Welcome to the Association of Ancient Historians

 NEXT MEETING

 The 2024 Meeting will be held April 18-21, 2024, at Harvard University in Cambridge, MA.
 This meeting will mark the 50th anniversary of the AAH and special events will mark the occasion.
-The Call for Papers is now available.
 Information is posted on the Conference website.

 MENTORSHIP PROGRAM